daleksla/libperf/README.md

 This fork was created as:
 - The original creator does not maintain the library
 - Components of original library, if failed, would kill running process (bad for libraries)
+- To provide informative, non-invasive feedback using `syslog`
-- To include a C++ API, including an RAII container
+- To include a C++11 API following established standards & practises (RAII, exception handling)

 ## Building